aaronang/aaronang.github.io/_posts/2018-10-06-stl-benchmark-comparison-cpp-vs-julia.md

 ## *Update*

 I have received some feedback on the C++ implementation.
-The biggest problem with the C++ implementation was that it read one float at the time while it can actually read all floats required to construct a triangle.
+The biggest problem with the C++ implementation was that it read one float at a time while it could actually read all floats to construct a triangle in one go.
 After this modification it turns out that C++ is twice as fast!

 ```console
 $ ./stl_benchmark